Skip to main content

 How to use this metric?

-Measure engagement quality
+Measure engagement continuity

 Validate UX improvements